-A serious evolution within the automotive landscape in the United Kingdom is at work; it is now turning about new strategies in sales and distribution by the manufacturing company in question.
-One of such is the most talked about-agency model in automotive car buying-one that many in the industry think will significantly transform the whole car buying experience.
+The automotive landscape in the UK is undergoing a significant transformation, focusing on new sales and distribution strategies by manufacturers in sales and distribution by the manufacturing company in question.
+One such strategy is the widely discussed agency model, which many in the industry believe will significantly transform the car buying experience that many in the industry think will significantly transform the whole car buying experience.
 It will afford an entirely new approach in connecting manufacturers with the dealerships and ultimately the customers-therefore stands considered one of the center points of innovations regarding future innovations in this industry.

 Brands such as Mercedes-Benz already had the model up and running, while a further company like Volvo and another one, BMW, are still investigating the opportunities it has to offer.
 Then, of course, among the manufacturers that still entrust themselves to pure dealer networks, are Kia and Suzuki.
 Such differences represent part of shaping how future autonomous systems in the industry will be.

-This agency model-the paradigm shift under which the automotive sales OEM assumes customer relationships, pricing, and inventory management directly.
+The agency model represents a paradigm shift in which the automotive OEM directly assumes responsibility for customer relationships, pricing, and inventory management directly.

 OEMs centralize control in order to increase profitability, operational efficiencies, and a seamless omnichannel experience to customers.